words Al Woods

 - Night Vision Binoculars: You need night vision binoculars so you can see in the dark, most especially for night hiking.
 Avoid getting lost, attacked, or hurting yourself because of not being able to see in the dark.

 - Compass: One of the most important things to keep in mind during camping is to know your directions.
 A compass will help you return to the right path, so it is a must-have in your camping backpack.
 It will provide security should there be any mishaps, like getting lost in the woods.
+Check out Dalvey’s resource on how to properly use a compass.

 You need enough space to pack more items than you had planned as a cautionary measure.
 Carry some extra clothes, food, and blankets and include extra clothes for varying weather conditions and footwear for the activities you planned for camping.